 The Office continues to provide access to its services through the Energy and Water Ombudsman's regular appearances on Radio 6PR's Perth Tonight program.
-Listeners who have complaints about electricity, gas or water providers or want to make other enquiries about the Energy and Water Ombudsman jurisdiction can call in and speak with the Energy and Water Ombudsman live on the air.
-The segment also allows the Office to communicate key messages about the Energy and Water Ombudsman jurisdictions and the outcomes that can be achieved for members of the public.
-The Energy and Water Ombudsman appeared on the 'Ask the Ombudsman' segment in August and October 2018.
+Listeners who have complaints about electricity, gas or water providers or want to make other enquiries about the Energy and Water Ombudsman can call in and speak with the Energy and Water Ombudsman live on the air.
+The segment also allows the Office to communicate key messages about the Energy and Water Ombudsman and the outcomes that can be achieved for members of the public.
+The Energy and Water Ombudsman appeared on the 'Ask the Ombudsman' segment in September and October 2019.